 Bell's palsy, also called facial palsy, is a disorder caused by damage to the facial nerve, the nerve that supplies the muscles of the face.
 This damage causes partial or total paralysis of one side of the face.

-No one is certain why Bell's palsy occurs, but it may be due to a virus such as herpes simplex, the common cold sore virus.
+No one is certain why Bell's palsy occurs, but it may be due to a virus such as herpes simplex, the "cold sore" virus.
 About 1 of 70 people develop Bell's palsy, usually just once.

 Symptoms of Bell's palsy

 Symptoms come on suddenly, sometimes preceded by a day or two of pain behind the ear.
 About half of all people who get Bell's palsy have partial or full paralysis of the face within 48 hours; the rest develop it within five days.
-Symptoms include:
+Bell’s palsy symptoms include:

 - drooping of one corner of the mouth